 2018 electrical apprenticeship graduates will take their place in high-paying careers within the construction industry as Journeyman electricians.

-The Joint Apprenticeship Training Program (JATC) celebrated 174 individuals who graduated to journeyman wireman and technician statuses at Martin’s Crosswinds in Greenbelt, MD on Saturday, June 2.
+The Joint Apprenticeship Training Program (JATC), the Washington, D.C.
+Chapter of NECA and IBEW Local 26 celebrated 174 individuals who graduated to journeyman wireman and technician statuses at Martin’s Crosswinds in Greenbelt, MD on Saturday, June 2.

 Graduates can expect to earn approximately $84,800 a year, plus benefits.
 They also have the added benefit of no student loan debt to pay back, as tuition for accepted candidates of the apprenticeship program is free.
 Skilled electrical expertise is in high-demand for commercial construction projects across the greater Washington, D.C. region.